 Despite the name, Popcornflix is in no way related to the thoroughly illegal Popcorn Time P2P app.
-The service is entirely above board.
+This service is entirely above board.

-The app features full-length movies; there are no TV shows included.
+The app features full-length movies and TV shows.
 Movies are organized by common categories, though you’ll occasionally see special categories for holiday seasons and other events.

 8. CBS News

 If you’re a cord-cutter in need of news, you can’t go far wrong with the official CBS app.
 It offers 24/7 live streaming of its news channel, along with on-demand segments such as CBS Evening News, CBS This Morning, 60 Minutes, 48 Hours, Sunday Morning, and Face the Nation.